Cheap Appetizers For A Party: A $10 Appetizer Spread

 If you’re throwing a party – or are asked to bring appetizers to a gathering – try putting together a platter of food using the suggestions below.

 Cheap Appetizers For a Party: The Method

 I had to shop around, visiting several grocery stores to score the best deals.
 ALDI, in my opinion, was the best store for finding cheap groceries:

 - Salami: A huge package of Genoa salami (perfect on an appetizer platter with crackers and crostini) was $2.79.
 I only used half, so I can use the rest to make sandwiches later in the week.

 - Cheese: I also got a super cheap and quite tasty package of spreadable cheese from ALDI.
 A package of six cheese wedges cost $1.29.

 By far, the best deal on the cheap appetizer platter was the homemade crackers.
 I really can’t think of a better value for your money than this recipe.
-A huge batch of crackers costs about $.50.
+A huge batch of crackers costs about 50 cents to make.
 I even had money left over to buy some fancy olives from the grocery store olive bar!

 Here’s what I paid for each item:

 - Half a package of Genoa salami from ALDI – $1.40